igordelorenzi/api-examples/javaOauthSample/README.md

 We strongly recommend [NGROK](https://ngrok.com/).
 It can be used for free, and is very easy to use.

-To run Ngrok on linux, you need to download the app, access the directory where it is placed, and run the following command:
+To run Ngrok on Linux, you need to download the app, access the directory where it is placed, and run the following command:

 ./ngrok http 8080